 We can only observe and narrate the changes during the current year based on various studies, and speculate on the innovations that will bring new trends.
 That’s what I try to do with my columns on the influence of marketing in social media, and the emergence of new connected consumers of Generation C.

-2015: The Maturity of Social Media Influencer Marketing
+The Current Maturity of Social Media Influencer Marketing

 The past year was a year of maturation for the influence of marketing in social media.
 Several major studies were carried out during the year, showing that influence marketing concepts and content are better integrated into the strategies of companies and organizations.

-In early summer, the Augure firm released a report on the status and influencers of marketing practices in 2015.
+Augure released a report on the status and influencers of marketing practices.
 A study I have had the pleasure to participate with distinguished colleagues.
 The Augure Management report showed that 93% of respondents considered their engagement with influencers was an effective strategy to draw attention to their brand.
 While more than three in four declared that this approach allowed them to generate new business opportunities and gain greater customer loyalty.
-(Read also Companies Are Embracing Influencer Marketing in 2015)
+(Read also Companies Are Embracing Influencer Marketing)

 2 – The CEOs are more involved in relationships with influencers

-In 2015, we saw companies and organizations definitively integrating influence in social media marketing into their strategies.
+We have seen companies and organizations definitively integrating influence in social media marketing into their strategies.
 The leaders are more involved in developing sustainable and profitable relationships with influencers and have created Ambassadors programs for their staff.
 The strategies involve all departments.
-(Read also Social Media Influence Marketing: CEO Involvement)

 3 – Blogs are needed for this marketing strategy